Annapurna Base Camp Trek

 Cost Includes

-• Permit and TIMS card
+• TIMS (Trekking Information Management System) card

 Cost Excludes

-• Meals in Kathmandu
+• Hotel in Kathmandu

 Accomodation

 Accommodation along the Annapurna Base Camp trek is simple, practical, and surprisingly comfortable considering the remote Himalayan location.
-Trekkers use tea houses or small lodges in villages along the way.
+Trekkers use teahouses or small lodges in villages along the way.
 These lodges are family-run and offer more than just a bed; they provide a glimpse into life in the region.
 By staying in such lodges, you support the local economy, and soon you realize that you are contributing to the livelihoods of villagers.

 Types of Accommodation